-The Atari VCS is an intriguing concept.
-It's a PC / console hybrid, capable of playing more than 100 home and arcade classic Atari games as well as all-new titles.
-Yet you can also stream your favorite shows in 4K HDR, boot the system into PC mode and install any OS.
+The Atari VCS is a fascinating concept.
+Instead of just being a straightforward homage to the Atari 2600, it's a PC / console hybrid instead, capable of playing more than 100 home and arcade classic Atari games as well as new titles.
+In addition, you can also stream your favorite shows in 4K HDR, boot the system into PC mode and install any OS, making it remarkably flexible.

 It's been a rough couple of decades for Atari, that's to be sure.
-But that could all change with the company's new, crowd-sourced console: the Atari VCS (the console formerly known as the Ataribox), which is due to ship in "Fall 2020" (between September and November).
+But that could all change with the company's new, crowd-sourced console: the Atari VCS (the console formerly known as the Ataribox), which is due to ship in Spring 2021.
+In fact, the official Twitter account has said that pre-orders will start shipping "in the coming weeks".
+The date for a full retail launch is still less clear but "on the horizon".

 The Atari VCS represents Atari's hopeful comeback into the console world, promising both access to original Atari games and new experiences, pairing the classic with the modern.